-Justin Langlois is an artist, educator, and organizer.
-His practice explores collaborative structures, critical pedagogy, and custodial frameworks as tools for gathering, learning, and making.
+Justin Langlois is an artist, writer, and educator.
+His practice explores public art, social engagement, and creative pedagogy through text-based works, long-term participatory projects, and public installations.
 His work has been presented at the Centre Pompidou (Paris), the Museum of Contemporary Art (Toronto), Conflux New York, Nuit Blanche (Toronto), Creative Time Summit (Venice Biennale), Open Engagement (Pittsburgh), CAFKA (Kitchener), Art Souterrain (Montreal), Art Moves (Poland), Manif D’art Biennial (Quebec City), along with galleries and artist-run centres across Canada.
-His writing has been published in C Magazine, Canadian Art, the Journal of Curriculum and Pedagogy, Open Engagement, Curb Magazine, Scapegoat, and books including Artistic Approaches to Cultural Mapping (Routledge) and The Everyday Practice of Public Art (Routledge).
-He is currently the Associate Dean of the Master of Fine Arts program at Emily Carr University of Art and Design.
-He lives and works as an uninvited guest on unceded Coast Salish Territory in Vancouver, Canada.
+His writing has been published in C Magazine, Canadian Art, the Journal of Curriculum and Pedagogy, Open Engagement, Esse, Curb Magazine, Scapegoat, and books including Artistic Approaches to Cultural Mapping (Routledge) and The Everyday Practice of Public Art (Routledge).
+He is currently the Interim AVP Research and Dean of Graduate Studies at Emily Carr University of Art and Design, and lives and works as an uninvited guest on unceded Coast Salish Territory in Vancouver, Canada.